We have been accepted into MMS Aviation’s pilot/apprentice program!

 First, we have to raise 100% of the support quota provided by MMS Aviation (which can take 1-2 years on average).

-We’ll then move to Coshocton, Ohio, rent a house in the neighborhood, and work in the hangar.
+Once we have our pledged support, we’ll move to Coshocton, Ohio, rent a house in the neighborhood, and work in the hangar full time.
 A typical work day is 7:30 – 4 o’clock.
 Then I’ll go home, kiss my awesome wife, eat a hearty meal, and study the materials I need to know in order to achieve my FAA A&P (Airframe & Powerplant) certification.
 I’ll also have to stay in contact with our supporters and prepare an occasional lesson for Wednesday morning Bible Study at the hangar.
-My wife (this whole thing would truly never happen without her) will help with studying, keeping the house, keeping our supporters up to date, and raising up Adilene in the way she should go.
+My wife (this whole thing would truly never happen without her) will help with studying, keeping the house, keeping our supporters up to date, and raising up Adilene and any other children that come along in the way they should go.

-The mechanical certification process takes 30 months, or about two and a half years.
+This mechanical certification process will take 30 months, or about two and a half years.
 By the time we are done in Ohio, I’ll have 4,800 hours of hands on aviation maintenance experience gained by performing the actual maintenance, modification, and repair of live missionary aircraft from around the world.

 After that, the we will move on to flight training which takes place at the MAG (Missionary Air Group) headquarters in Burlington, North Carolina.
 This process will give me about 400 flight hours (including flight time in the actual mission field) and a commercial pilot’s license upon graduation.
 This will take about 2 years to complete.